Legal online sports betting has arrived in Oregon.

 Banking for Oregon online sports betting

-When your Scoreboard account is set up you need to make a deposit.
+When your Scoreboard account is set up, you need to make a deposit.
 Many options are in use in different states.
-Here are some possibilities, but none have been confirmed:
+Here are some possibilities:

 - VIP Preferred (ACH)

 - Online Banking Transfer